Not a valid Win32 application

 In Windows, each file extension (.exe, .jpg, .txt, etc) is associated with a specific program to be used as the default program to open that type of file.
 It's possible the file you are trying to open is incorrectly associated as being an executable file and Windows is trying to open the file as if it were an executable file.
 Check the file association settings for the file you are trying to open and are receiving this error message.
 If necessary, you can modify the file association settings, to properly associate the file with a program that can open that file.

 It is also possible that a virus or malware infection on your computer has caused Windows to incorrectly think that some file types are executable programs.
 You may need to run a virus and malware scan on your computer to determine if this is a possible cause.

 File is not designed for your version of Windows

 If you're trying to run a program that is not designed for your version of Windows, you may get this error.
 Although many older programs designed to work in older versions of Windows will work with new versions of Windows, unfortunately, not all programs will work.

 - If the program is an older MS-DOS program or early Windows program, you may get this error.

 - If the program is designed for a 64-bit version of Windows and you're running it in a 32-bit version of Windows, it will not work and generate this error.

 File is a virus, worm, or other malware file

 This error can be generated by a file that is a virus, worm, Trojan, or other malware file.
 Often, this will be caused because the virus scanner installed in the computer will not allow the file to be installed or run.
-Try scanning the file to verify it is not a virus or infected.
+Try scanning the file to verify it is not a virus or infected with a virus.

 Download the latest drivers for your CD drive or other drive through our drivers page.